Broadcast Television / Film Video-Audio Quality Control FAQ

 Q: Why should I hire your company instead of one of the other (bigger) companies out there?

-A: Most Experience, Fastest Turnaround, Best Prices.
+Most Experience, Fastest Turnaround, and Best Prices.
 What more do you need?
 I started this company back in 2007 because I knew I could deliver exactly that.
-In that time we have worked with a big majority of the companies in Hollywood and worldwide that provide Video content.
-We have a very long list of past clients and projects that you can find on this site.
-When you hire us you are hiring an owner with over 31 years experience in Broadcasting, Post Production & Quality Control.
-I still do the work myself in most cases.
+In that time, we have worked with a large majority of the companies in Hollywood and worldwide that provide Video content.
+We have a very long list of past Clients & Projects.
+When you hire QC Central, you are hiring an owner with over 33 years of experience in Broadcasting, Post Production & Quality Control.

-A: Glad you asked We have a page that answers that very question in fine detail it’s called What You Need To Send Us For Film QC Please refer to this sheet for how to proceed.
-Of course we are also available to answer any additional questions by phone or text anytime.
+A: Glad you asked.
+We have a page that answers that very question in fine detail it’s called What You Need To Send Us For Film QC.
+Please refer to this sheet for how to proceed.
+Of course we are also available to answer any additional questions.
+Email text or call anytime.